-Fundamental & Harmonic Frequencies
+Fundamental and Harmonic Frequencies

 The lowest frequency of any vibrating object is called the fundamental frequency.
 The fundamental frequency provides the sound with its strongest audible pitch reference - it is the predominant frequency in any complex waveform.

-Virtually all musical sounds have waves that are infinitely more complex than a simple sine wave.
-It is the addition of harmonics and overtones to a wave that make it possible to distinguish between different sounds and instruments; the timbre.
+Virtually all musical sounds have waves that are infinitely more complex than a sine wave.
+It is the addition of harmonics and overtones to a wave that makes it possible to distinguish between different sounds and instruments; the timbre.

 The higher frequency harmonics that sound above the fundamental make up the harmonic spectrum of the sound.
-Harmonics can be difficult to perceive distinctly as single components, nevertheless they are there.
+Harmonics can be difficult to perceive distinctly as single components, nevertheless, they are there.

 Overtones are frequencies of a waveform that are higher than, but not directly related to, the fundamental frequency.

-Two tones produced by different instruments might have the same fundamental frequency and thus the same pitch e.g a C note, but sound different because of the presence of different amounts of various harmonics and overtones.
+Two tones produced by different instruments might have the same fundamental frequency and thus the same pitch e.g a C note, but sound very different because of the presence of different amounts of harmonics and overtones.